nuxt/vercel-builder/README.md

 [![Dependencies][david-dm-src]][david-dm-href]
 [![Standard JS][standard-js-src]][standard-js-href]

-This Vercel builder takes a [Nuxt.js application](https://nuxtjs.org) defined by a `nuxt.config` entrypoint and deploys it as a serverless function in a Vercel environment.
+This Vercel builder takes a [Nuxt application](https://nuxtjs.org) defined by a `nuxt.config` entrypoint and deploys it as a serverless function in a Vercel environment.

 It features built-in caching of `node_modules` and the yarn global cache (even with dependency changes!) and multi-stage build for fast and small deployments.

 ## When to use it

-If you are using Vercel and need SSR rendering, `@nuxtjs/vercel-builder` is the ideal way to ship a fast, production-ready [Nuxt.js application](https://nuxtjs.org) that scales automatically.
+If you are using Vercel and need SSR rendering, `@nuxtjs/vercel-builder` is the ideal way to ship a fast, production-ready [Nuxt application](https://nuxtjs.org) that scales automatically.

-If you do not need SSR rendering, consider deploying a statically generated Nuxt.js application instead.
+If you do not need SSR rendering, consider deploying a statically generated Nuxt application instead.
 See [this guide from Vercel](https://vercel.com/guides/deploying-nuxtjs-with-vercel) for more information.

-You can also find more information on [the Nuxt.js website](https://nuxtjs.org).
+You can also find more information on [the Nuxt website](https://nuxtjs.org).

 ## How to use it

-The first step is to set up a Nuxt.js project.
+The first step is to set up a Nuxt project.

-To get started, make sure you have installed the Nuxt.js dependencies with the following command:
+To get started, make sure you have installed the Nuxt dependencies with the following command:

 ```bash
 yarn add nuxt